 Matt graduated from the University of Pittsburgh with his BS in Psychology and received his Master's degree in Clinical Mental Health Counseling from Shippensburg University.
 As a Nationally Certified Counselor, he works primarily with adult and adolescent populations.
 Matt's clinical experience focuses largely upon drug and alcohol treatment as well as co-occurring mental health issues such as depression and anxiety.
 He employs traditional treatment modalities including cognitive-behavioral therapy as well as motivational interviewing to help empower clients to achieve their goals and alleviate distress in presenting areas.

-Maria DeGaetano MS, LSW
+Maria DeGaetano MSW, LSW

 Maria earned her Bachelor of Social Work degree from Millersville University in 2003 and her Masters of Social Work degree from Widener University in 2007.
 Maria is currently a Licensed Social Worker in the state of Pennsylvania.
 Maria uses a strength-based approach when working with adolescents, families, adults, and couples.
 Maria's specialties include depression, anxiety, trauma, and grief and loss.